 There were fewer proposed changes for the 2017 Index release, but nine new measures were added and four others were removed, resulting in an increase in total measures from 134 to 139.
-We also added Washington D.C. as an additional geographic area for all measures and all four years of data.
-A detailed description of the methodological changes for the 2017 Index is available online.4
+We also added DC as an additional geographic area for all measures and all four years of data.
+A detailed description of the methodological changes for the 2017 Index is available online.
+Similarly, there were marginal changes proposed for the 2018